lorrainemakuyana/react-notepad/README.md

 # REACT NATIVE
 A framework for building native apps for iOS and Android using JavaScript.
 The app can be built in JavaScript and shared across platforms.
 There is a single codebase for both platforms.
+Apps are truly native, you don't need to know iOS or Android Development unless you need to interact directly with the native APIs of the platforms.
+There is no need for separate teams of engineers/developers to maintain two different codebases for the apps.
+Examples of apps built with React Native are: Facebook, Skype, Instagram, Pinterest, Uber Eats etc.

-#### Advantages of React Native
+### Advantages of React Native
 * Single codebase
 * Increased developer productivity and faster time to market -> reloads are done very fast rather than in a native app where compilation is required before changes fire.